 New Quality Care Measures Coming to Nursing Home Compare

-Posted on behalf of The Bell Law Firm, PLLC on Mar 09, 2016 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Mar 09, 2016 in Nursing Home Information

 According to the Centers for Medicare & Medicaid Services, six new nursing home quality measures will be initiated within the upcoming months.